PehrH/D0003E_devenv/README.md

 ## Development environment for AVR butterfly

-This enviroment i based on <https://github.com/Tmplt/atmega169p-devenv> and modified to accommodate the new lab equipment in D0003E and debugging.
+This environment i based on <https://github.com/Tmplt/atmega169p-devenv> and modified to accommodate the new lab equipment in D0003E and debugging.

 This directory contains all necessary headers and a Makefile to program on the Atmel AVR Butterfly.